Why are lichens a good pioneer species after a volcanic eruption?

 Final Thoughts

 The role of lichens as pioneer species is fundamental in rebuilding ecosystems after volcanic eruptions.
-By modifying barren landscapes into more fertile environments, they enable future plants and animals to thrive.
-Without lichens, the process of ecological recovery would be far slower, and the land would remain desolate for much longer.
+They transform the barren landscapes into more fertile environments that allow future plants and animals to thrive.
+In the absence of lichens, ecological recovery would be much slower, and the land would remain desolate for a much longer time.